ajtoo/Schwift-y/README.md

 ## Differences Between Shift.com and Schwifty

- Favorited Cars: Bound to user as opposed to cookie (or whatever the actual implementation is) Inspection Report/Ask questions: Skipped feature to limit project scope and finish in the allocated time Test Drive: No map in the background; text input does not have auto-locate feature Other Cars You Might Like: Skipped feature to limit project scope and finish in the allocated time Car View text: Some bits of text and information are moved around so that the
+ * Favorited Cars: Bound to user as opposed to cookie (or whatever the actual implementation is) Inspection Report/Ask questions: Skipped feature to limit project scope and finish in the allocated time
+ * Test Drive: No map in the background; text input does not have auto-locate feature Other Cars You Might Like: Skipped feature to limit project scope and finish in the allocated time
+ * Car View text: Some bits of text and information are moved around so that the

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for FresherNote are outlined below.

 ### Car Detail
+It would have been nice to replicate the layout from the actual site.
+However, things like the secondary navbar attaching on scroll would have taken large amounts of time that I didn't have.

 ### Car Sale